A Handful of Dust: Plot

-Tony Last is a country gentleman, living with his wife Brenda and his eight-year-old son John Andrew in his ancestral home, Hetton Abbey.
-The house is a Victorian pseudo-Gothic pastiche described as architecturally "devoid of interest" by a local guide book and "ugly" by his wife, but is Tony's pride and joy.
-Entirely content with country life, he is seemingly unaware of Brenda's increasing boredom and dissatisfaction, and of his son's developing waywardness.
-Brenda meets John Beaver and, despite acknowledging his dullness and insignificance, she begins an affair with him.
-Brenda starts spending her weeks in London, and persuades Tony to finance a small flat, which she rents from John's mother, Mrs Beaver, a canny businesswoman.
-Although the Brenda–Beaver liaison is well known to their London friends, Tony remains uxorious and oblivious; attempts by Brenda and her friends to set him up with a mistress are absurdly unsuccessful.
+Tony Last is a country gentleman living with his wife, Brenda, and their eight-year-old son, John Andrew, at Hetton Abbey, Tony’s ancestral home.
+Hetton house is a Victorian neo-Gothic pastiche described as architecturally devoid of interest, by a local guide book, and ugly, by Brenda, yet Hetton Abbey is Tony's pride and joy.
+Content with country life, Tony is unaware of Brenda's boredom and dissatisfaction and of John Andrew's waywardness.
+In the event, Brenda meets John Beaver, and, despite acknowledging that he is a dull and insignificant man, she begins a sexual affair with him.
+She then starts spending her weeks in London, and persuades Tony to finance a small flat, which she rents from Mrs. Beaver, John's mother, who is a canny businesswoman.
+Although the affair between Brenda and John is known to their social circle in London, Tony remains oblivious; attempts by Brenda and her friends to set him up with a mistress are absurdly unsuccessful.

-Brenda is in London when John Andrew is killed in a riding accident.
-On being told that "John is dead", Brenda at first thinks that Beaver has died; on learning that it is her son John, she betrays her true feelings by uttering an involuntary "Thank God!".
-After the funeral, she tells Tony that she wants a divorce so that she can marry Beaver.
-On learning the extent of her deception Tony is shattered, but agrees to protect Brenda's social reputation by allowing her to divorce him, and to provide her with £500 a year.
-After spending an awkward but chaste weekend in Brighton with a prostitute contriving divorce evidence, Tony learns from Brenda's brother that, encouraged by Beaver, Brenda is now demanding £2,000 a year—a sum that would require Tony to sell Hetton.
+Brenda is in London when their son is killed in a riding accident.
+On being told that "John is dead", Brenda at first thinks that it is Beaver who has died; on learning that the dead John is her son John Andrew, Brenda betrays her true feelings by uttering an involuntary "Thank God!"
+After the funeral, she tells Tony she wants a divorce so she can marry Beaver.
+Tony is shattered, but agrees to protect Brenda's social reputation by allowing her to divorce him, and to provide her with £500 a year.
+After spending an awkward weekend in Brighton with Milly — a woman hired to contrive divorce evidence — Tony learns from Brenda's brother that, encouraged by Beaver, Brenda is now demanding £2,000 a year: a sum that would require Tony to sell Hetton.
 Tony's illusions are shattered.
-However, the prostitute brought her child with her, so Tony can establish that he did not commit adultery.
+Luckily, because Milly brought her child with her to Brighton Tony is able to establish he did not commit adultery.
 He withdraws from the divorce negotiations, and announces that he intends to travel for six months.
 On his return, he says, Brenda may have her divorce, but without any financial settlement.